irecsys/DeepCARSKit/README.md

 + **[CARSKit](https://github.com/irecsys/CARSKit)** was released in 2015, and it was the first open-source library for context-aware recommendations.
 There were no more significant updates in CARSKit since 2019.
 It was a library built based on Java and [Librec](https://github.com/guoguibing/librec) v1.3.
 There is a version in Python, [CARSKit-API](https://github.com/WagnoLeaoSergio/CARSKit_API), which is a python wrapper of CARSKit.
-+ Recommender systems based on deep learning have been well developed in recent years.
++ Recommender systems based on deep learning have been well-developed in recent years.
 The context-aware recommendation models based on traditional collaborative filtering (e.g., KNN-based CF, matrix factorization) turned out to be out-dated.
 Therefore, we develop and release [DeepCARSKit](https://github.com/irecsys/DeepCARSKit) which was built upon the [RecBole](https://recbole.io/) v1.0.0 recommendation library.
 DeepCARSKit is *a Deep Learning Based Context-Aware Recommendation Library* which can be run with correct setting based on Python and [PyTorch](https://pytorch.org/).